marositesUSC/heat_project/README.md

 For location data, we connect via **UHAT** to an Adafruit Ultimate GPS moduel and **GSPD**.

 More setup details can be found in [docs/setup_instructions.md](docs/setup_instructions.md).

+If you have a working Pi, you can clone it to a new device.
+Follow these [instructions](docs/cloning_pis.md).